 Shame becomes part of the reason you don’t get help.
 Because you’ll just fail anyway.
 You’ll disappoint and frustrate your loved ones, and yourself.
 You’re not smart enough, good looking enough, well-liked enough or talented enough to make it work.

 I know what it’s like, I’ve been there.
 I’ve been made fun of publicly, I’ve been shamed in the privacy of my own home growing up, I started thinking of myself as a “no-good loser” having heard it enough.
 But it doesn’t have to be that way.
 When you stop seeing yourself as your label, as your problem, as your addiction, the shame begins to fall away.

 In 2010, while getting my post-doctoral work at UCLA, I conducted a study to find out why only 10% of the 24 million U.S. residents who have substance use disorders seek treatment annually.

 I discovered that shame was one of four main barriers to entering treatment, with 75% of participants identifying shame and stigma as a primary roadblock to treatment.

-Think about that for a second – that means ¾ of the people who chose not to enter treatment felt like they were somehow not worthy enough of the help.
+Think about that for a second—that means three-fourths of the people who chose not to enter treatment felt like they were somehow not worthy enough of the help.
 Help that might save their lives.
-That’s simply not ok with me.
+That’s simply not OK with me.

 That’s why I’ve made it my mission to change the way we think about and deal with addiction by reducing the stigma often associated with mental illness and addictive behaviors.